jose-elias-alvarez/obsidian-geocoding-properties/README.md

 ## Usage

 The plugin operates on the active note.
-It queries the selected geocoding API using one of the following search terms, in order of priority:
+It queries the configured geocoding API using one of the following search terms, in order of priority:

 -   The current note's `address` property, if set
 -   The current note's `title` property, if set